stufisher/ispyb-php/README.md

 ispyb-php
 =========

-PHP Implemention of some of the basic ISpyB pages
+PHP Implemention of some of the basic ISPyB pages